 - If there is a legitimate emergency, someone who accesses the property without permission may be exempt from trespassing.

 - The property must not be in use in order for squatters to begin any adverse possession claim.

 What About Holdover Tenants?

 Holdover tenants are sometimes referred to as tenants at sufferance.
 They are generally tenants who remain on a property after their lease has ended.
 In this situation, the tenant is responsible for continuing to pay the rent at the existing rate and terms.
 If they do continue to pay, the landlord may choose to accept the rent without worrying about the legality of the occupancy.

 However, the landlord might serve the tenant with a notice to move out (or a notice to quit).
 If the tenant still does not leave, they may be subject to a lawful for unlawful detainer.
 A holdover tenant will not be able to make an adverse possession claim if they have already been asked to leave.
 At this point, they become a criminal trespasser.

 If the landlord continues to accept rent, the tenant then becomes a tenant at will.
 This means that the tenant is on the property at the will of the landlord and can be evicted at any point without notice.

 After a tenant has lived on the property for a certain amount of time, they may be able to claim the rights to the property.
-In Arizona, it can take up to between 5 and 13 years to gain an adverse possession claim.
-(ARS § 12-522 et seq.).
+In Arizona, it can take between 2 and 10 years to gain an adverse possession claim (ARS § 12-522 et seq.).
 In this state, the time frame varies a great deal based on the circumstances, and as such, adverse possession is a lot more complicated in Arizona.